 Imports and Exports

-Now the transition period is over, imports and exports from and to EU-countries have become more complicated for the UK.
-From now on, they will involve phased in customs checks, duties and a large amount of documentation.
+Now the Brexit transition period is over, imports and exports from and to EU-countries have become more complicated.
+As a result, there will be phased in customs checks, duties, large amount of documentation.
+In addition, there will be extra health checks for the export of live animals and animal products.

 Where to find information

-Now the transition period has ended, the government has updated its information on importing and exporting goods to the EU/EEA.
+Helpfully, the government continuously updates its information on importing and exporting goods to the EU/EEA.
+Furthermore, you can also sign up to email updates.

-A Summary Explainer, the Trade and Cooperation Agreement (including Annexes and Protocols), Declarations, Nuclear Cooperation Agreement, the Agreement on Security Procedures for Exchanging and Protecting Classified Information and more can be found here
+Usefully, a Summary Explainer, the Trade and Cooperation Agreement (including Annexes and Protocols), Declarations, Nuclear Cooperation Agreement, the Agreement on Security Procedures for Exchanging and Protecting Classified Information and more are published here

-Information on exporting into the EU can be found on this European Commission page.
+In addition, you can find information on exporting into the EU on this European Commission page.

-Detailed information on exporting into the EU is found at the European Commission Trade Helpdesk.
+You can also find detailed information on exporting into the EU at the European Commission Trade Helpdesk.

-Information on the future of GPDR can be found on the ICO website.
-For the time being, existing GDPR rules will continue to apply while the EU is considering an adequacy ruling.
-If no adequacy ruling should be issued, companies should sign Standard Contractual Clauses with their EU partners.
+Additionally, you can find information on the future of GPDR on the ICO website.
+For the time being, existing GDPR rules will continue to apply as the EU has issued an adequacy ruling.
+However, this could change in the future, especially if the UK rules diverge too far from those applicable in the EU.
+In this case, your company could sign Standard Contractual Clauses with your EU partners.
 Some companies should also appoint an EU Representative who can guarantee their GPDR compliance with the EU authorities.

-The provision of Services and Business Travel are also affected by the changes.
-Country-specific information can be found on the gov.uk website.
+Furthermore, the provision of Services and Business Travel are also affected by the changes.
+You can read country-specific information on the gov.uk website.

 Regulations on the recognition of professional qualifications are explained here.

-There are new rules for businesses doing business with the EU from 1 January and the government has set up a helpline.
+As the rules for doing business with the EU changed on 1 January, the government has set up helplines.
 Helplines are available for England, Scotland, Wales and Northern Ireland.

 For assistance in England, call 0800 998 1098